jumphone/www/courses/Programming_I/w01_Linux_Basics/s03_projectIntro.md

 30 minutes presentation + 5 minutes QA

-* 1-minute mini-movie demo
+* Play the 1-minute mini-movie demo

 * Live demo: Generate 6 coherent movie-scripts from input within 20 words.

 * Code: Explain the code implementation details of the Movie-Scriptwriter program in detail, with a focus on how to use functions and loop syntax.

-* Movie making: show all the effort you have done when making the "1-minute mini-movie demo"
+* Movie making: Show all the efforts you have done when making the "1-minute mini-movie demo"